What are classroom discussions?

 - Acknowledge student contribution: teachers should highlight, with examples, how students’ ideas were essential to developing both content and competencies during the class.

-1. Maintaining a focus on the instructional point: teachers should always direct each student’s intervention to build some knowledge or example that will help to achieve content and competencies goals.
+1. Maintaining a focus on the instructional objectives: teachers should always direct each student’s intervention to build some knowledge or example that will help to achieve content and competencies goals.

 2. Monitoring students’ work: teachers should pay attention to what students are discussing in their groups and which ideas/ people are been highlighted.
 In this sense, teachers will be able to use students’ work to develop the content and prevent inequalities or bias in the discussion.

 3. Seeing and disrupting patterns that reproduce inequalities: teachers should make interventions to stop patterns that may generate inequalities.
 These interventions do not need to be explicit.
-For example, teachers can use a work of a student that normally is not seen as a “good student” to exemplify a topic, helping to improve student status among his/her peers.
+For example, teachers can use the work of a student who may not always be recognized as one of the more advanced or capable students in the class to exemplify a topic, helping to improve student status among his/her peers.

-4. Recording the representation content: teachers should record (on the board to the whole class or just to themself) what students are saying during the whole process because it can support the teaching and learning process.
-The notes can be used for different goals or in several moments of the lesson, such as to demonstrate student mental thinking or rationality, and a way of understanding an issue.
-Teachers should find strategies to make students learning visible.
-These notes can also support teachers understanding of what are students’ struggles and misconceptions.
+4. Recording the representation of content: teachers might record (on the board to the whole class or just to themself) what students are saying during the whole process because it can support the teaching and learning process.
+Students might also take notes as the discussion ensues.
+The notes can be used for formative assessment to help teachers understand students’ struggles and misconceptions, or to help with review to demonstrate student thinking or rationality and understanding of an issue.
+Teachers might find strategies to make student learning visible (Project Zero).
+Recording could take the form of a digital whiteboard (link to post in this blog) for all to see or for future reference, sorting & classifying ideas, etc.

-How should challenging or high-stakes topics classroom discussions be conducted?
+How might challenging or high-stakes topics be addressed?

 Classroom discussions about challenging or complex topics need extra teachers’ attention because unexpected reactions may appear and some rules should be established to guarantee respect.
-Thinking on these points University of Michigan prepared a specific orientation on how to conduct classroom discussions about challenging or high-stakes topics.
+The University of Michigan has prepared a specific orientation on how to conduct classroom discussions about challenging or high-stakes topics (UMich).
 Moreover, Edutopia discusses how classroom norms can support teachers during challenging discussions.

-What do classroom discussions look like in each content area?
+What can classroom discussions look like in each content area?

 Teaching Works Team (2022, May 2) from the teacher education program of the University of Michigan has many specific tips and classroom resources for different subjects: